Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Theory

 \subsection{Matrix Product States}

 Simulating many-body quantum systems in a numerically exact way quickly becomes intractable due to the exponential scaling of the Hilbert space size.
 To address this problem, we use an MPS method developed for waveguide QED \cite{PhysRevLett.116.093601,PhysRevResearch.3.023030,arranzRegidor2026Qwavemps}, where we express our system in a time-discrete basis.
-This basis is defined using time-bin noise operators, \mbox{$\Delta B_\mu(t_k)$}, which are related to the waveguide field bosonic operators by